How Much Does It Cost for Laser Tattoo Removal

 Why Healing Time Affects the Overall Timeline

-Each session triggers an immune response that helps clear fragmented ink particles from the skin.
+Each session is understood to trigger an immune response that assists in clearing fragmented ink particles from the skin over time.
 Spacing sessions appropriately allows this process to occur.
 Rushing treatment can reduce effectiveness and affect skin recovery.

 The overall timeline, not just the session count, is something worth discussing at the consultation.